-Savard had offered a package of 5 players that included the team's two first round picks that year, which they'd eventually use to select Mike Komisarek and Alexander Perezhogin.
+Savard had offered a package of five players that included the team's two first round picks that year, which were eventually used to select Mike Komisarek and Alexander Perezhogin.

-At the draft table, after Atlanta selected Kovalchuk, Thrasher's GM Don Waddell admitted that the Canadiens had come closest in luring him into a deal.
-He later confided that had the Habs included goaltender over another he would have gone for it.
-Savard, at the time, never admitted who the deal included, but it was later reavealed that the player he refused to part with was goaltender Mathieu Garon.
+At the draft table, after Atlanta selected Kovalchuk, Thrashers' GM Don Waddell admitted that the Canadiens had come closest in luring him into a deal.
+He later confided that had the Habs included a different goaltender than the one offered he would have gone for it.
+Savard, at the time, never admitted who the deal included, but it was later revealed that the player he refused to part with was goaltender Mathieu Garon.
 Savard was offering prospect Jose Theodore instead.

-Over time, it has slipped out that the other players on the table included Richard Zednik for certain, and surprisingly Andrei Markov, who was just beginning to round out and was said to be having adaptation problems to North American lifestyle at the time.
+Over time, it has slipped out that the other players on the table included Richard Zednik for certain, and, surprisingly, Andrei Markov, who was just beginning to round out and was said to be having adaptation problems to a North American lifestyle at the time.

-Forward Benoit Brunet's name was also mentioned as Savard levied to make it a 6 for 1 deal, but Waddell wouldn't budge in that direction.
+Forward Benoit Brunet's name was also mentioned as Savard levied to make it a six-for-one deal, but Waddell wouldn't budge in that direction.

 Hindsight is beauty ain't it?